 It doesn’t take much to show employees that you care about their contribution to the business.
 Giving deserving employees a reward or gift when they have worked particularly hard can make times of stress feel worthwhile.

-Recognising the effort someone has made gives them incentive to be more engaged with the organisation.
+Recognising your staff’s effort gives them an incentive to be more engaged with the organisation.

 Rewards also motivate workers and help businesses maintain high productivity and employee satisfaction.
 Happier employees mean better employee retention.

 Employee Benefits are just as important for small businesses as they are for big corporations.
-However, fewer small business owners offer an employees benefits package.
+But few small business owners offer an employee benefits package.

-This is often down to a limited budget, despite the fact that not offering any benefits makes it more difficult to gain the competitive edge companies need to attract new talent.
+This is often down to a limited budget.
+Even though not providing any benefits makes it more difficult to gain the competitive edge companies need to attract new talent.

-Yet offering benefits doesn’t have to be expensive.
-Here are some of the best employee benefits and perks offered major international corporations offer, as well as potentially more affordable alternatives for you to try for your business.
+Yet, offering benefits doesn’t have to be expensive.
+Here are some of the best employee benefits offered by major international corporations, as well as more affordable alternatives for your business.

 Setting up and maintaining a competitive Employee Benefits package can be a bit of a headache.
-We do the heavy lifting for businesses of all sizes throughout the UK so they can focus on what they are best at: Delivering their own proposition.
+We do the heavy lifting for businesses of all sizes in the UK so they can focus on what they are best at: delivering their own proposition.